Jobium/OSTARIS/README.md

 # Open-Source Tools for Analysing Raman and Infrared Spectra
 Python Jupyter notebooks for importing, processing, and analysing Raman &amp; FTIR spectra

+Designed for ease of use, but some Python knowledge is needed if you want to modify the scripts.
+These notebooks use the Jupyter environment to run.
+To get Jupyter or access its documentation, go to https://jupyter.org

 Current dependencies and versions:
 - numpy 1.19.5